timberland-sig/suse-linux-poc/README.md

     make inst

+### First-time boot

 **As soon as the VM starts, hit the `ESC` key**.
 If you miss it and PXE boot starts, kill the VM with `Ctrl-b x` and try again.
-In the EFI main menu, select `Boot Manager → EFI Internal Shell`.
+In the EFI main menu, select `Boot Maintenance Manager → Boot Options` and disable the PXE boot options.
+Back in the main EFI menu, select `Boot Manager → EFI Internal Shell`.
 Don't interrupt and let the shell execute `startup.nsh`.
-Back in the main menu, quit the VM with `Ctrl-b x`.
+Back in the main menu, **reset the VM**.
 See [What happened here?](#what-happened-here) for an explanation of this step.

+### Controlling the NVMe-oF setup

+_(This step can be skipped)_.
+Hit `ESC` again during boot.
+If you're dropped into the UEFI shell, type `exit`.
+In the UEFI main menu, enter the `Boot Manager`.
+Verify that an NVMe-oF device is now offered a boot option.
+If this is not the case, you'll need to troubleshoot your network and NVMe-oF configuration.
+Select the first DVD-ROM in the boot manager to start the installation.

+### Installation

-The VM will start again.
-This time, just wait until you see the boot menu from the openSUSE DVD (you my have to type `t` first to display the menu on serial console).
+Wait until you see the boot menu from the openSUSE DVD (you my have to type `t` first to display the menu on serial console).
 Move cursor to `Installation`, type `e` to edit the line, and add `console=ttyS0` on the line starting with `linux`[^vga].
 Type `Ctrl-x` to start the installation.

 [^vga]: Alternatively, set `VM_VGA_FLAGS` in `vm-config.mk` to
     enable a VGA console and graphical UI for qemu.